juartinv/pulpy/Examples/README.md

 # Examples

-A small collection of examples uses for pulpy.
+A small collection of example uses for pulpy.

 ## pulpy2ban